kinolog22rus/skypro-hw1/README.md

 # skypro-hw1
-it is my first homework.
+it is my second homework for new branch